-The City is currently awaiting approvals from the Federal Government and Jackson County for land transfer in relation to this project.
+The City just received approvals from the Federal Government and Jackson County for land transfer in relation to this project.
+Currently, the city is initiating the right of way acquisition process.
 Though there is no visual evidence of progress currently, progress on the process is being made.
 The location of this bridge, in a flood plain and spanning two states, has offered some barriers along the way, but we are dedicated to working across cities and states to provide a new bridge with improved amenities.

 Project Background and Details

 Kansas City is celebrating the bridging of communities, literally.
 The kick-off for a new construction project is bringing together multiple cities, counties and states to reopen a major connector from Kansas to Missouri, providing direct access to nearby Jackson County recreation fields.

 The closed bridge that crosses the Blue River on Kenneth Road in south Kansas City is getting a major makeover with the help of Kansas City, the City of Grandview, the Loch Lloyd neighborhood, Jackson County and Overland Park, Kansas.
 In October 2016, the municipalities held a celebration to recognize the removal of the existing Bailey bridge – the first step in a process that will lead to a new two-lane bridge at the site.

 The one-lane portable, prefabricated Bailey bridge was placed as a temporary solution after the permanent bridge collapsed in 1996 when a dump truck damaged it beyond repair.
 However, the Bailey bridge was damaged by a concrete truck a few years ago and has been closed to the public since.
 The city of Grandview will give a new life to the bridge by placing it along the Presidential Trail; a pedestrian trail eventually connecting the Longview Trail to the historic Truman Farm Home in Grandview.